reactual/datalibrary/README.md

 ## Overview
 DataLibrary was created to bring datasets from a range of subjects into a single API.
 Our primary goal is consistency and ease of use.

-For example, take random selection of datasets:
+For example, take a random selection of datasets:

 * List of Metric Units
 * List of US States